How often should you be washing your car?

 - Park your vehicle away from direct sunlight.
 Sun will dry out any cleaning solution fast and this will not give you enough time to wash your car efficiently.

-Supplies needed for making hand car wash at come
+Car wash materials needed for making hand car wash at come

 In order to perform the best car wash, you need to gather some necessary supplies.
 Most of these you can find lying around your house, or substitute most of them.